RePo: Resilient Model-Based Reinforcement Learning by Regularizing Posterior Predictability: Experimental Evaluation

 \section{Experimental Evaluation}

 We conduct empirical experiments to answer the following research questions: (1) Does \algname{} enable learning in dynamic, distracted environments with spurious variations?
-(2) Do representations learned by \algname{} with test time adaptation quickly adapt to new environments?
+(2) Do representations learned by \algname{} quickly adapt to new environments with test time adaptation?
 (3) Does \algname{} help learning in static, but diverse and cluttered environments?

 \paragraph{Evaluation domains} We evaluate our method primarily in three different settings.
 (1) \textbf{Distracted DeepMind Control Suite} \cite{zhang18distracted, zhang2021learning} is a variant of DeepMind Control Suite where the static background is replaced with natural videos (Fig. \ref{fig:environments}).
-For research question (2), we train agents on static undistracted backgrounds and adapt them to distracted variants.
+For adaptation experiments, we train agents on static undistracted backgrounds and adapt them to distracted variants.
 (2) \textbf{Realistic Maniskill} is a benchmark we constructed based on the Maniskill2 benchmark \cite{gu2023maniskill2}, but with realistic backgrounds from \cite{Matterport3D} to simulate learning in a diverse range of human homes.
 We solve three tasks - LiftCube, PushCube, and TurnFaucet in a variety of background settings.
-(3) \textbf{Lazy TurtleBot} is a real-world robotic setup where a TurtleBot has to reach some goal location in a furnished room from egocentric observations.
-However, we place two TVs playing random videos in the room to distract the ``lazy'' robot.
+(3) \textbf{Lazy TurtleBot} is a real-world robotic setup where a TurtleBot has to reach some goal location from egocentric observations in a furnished room.
+However, there are two TVs playing random videos to distract the ``lazy'' robot.
 We provide more details about evaluation domains in Appendix \ref{app:environments}.